-Activity Decision Making Level Process Notes Create an intervention portfolio for each student. - Closely examine individual student data to identify which topical areas require additional instruction (e.g., comprehension, fluency, etc.) Assumes the Student Support Specialist (SSS) is working in collaboration with the school's intervention support team (IST) and a Student Support Plan has been developed for the student.
+Activity Decision Making Level Process Notes Create an intervention portfolio for each student. - Closely examine individual student data to identify which topical areas require additional instruction (e.g., comprehension, fluency, etc.).
+Assumes the Student Support Specialist (SSS) is working in collaboration with the school's Intervention Support Team (IST) and a Student Support Plan (SSP) has been developed for the student.
 The intervention support team (IST) is a school-level team that serves as the primary problem solving team for all types of academic and behavioral learning issues.
 The team should include the classroom teacher, parent, resource or specialists as needed, guidance counselor, and principal (or designee).
-The Student Support Plan is the needsbased plan of CISNC supported interventions/supports provided to students who have been identified as needing targeted (tier 2) or intensive (tier 3) interventions and supports to be successful in school and life.
-Sample data sources include: grade level benchmarks/curriculum based measurements (CBMs) such as EOG, EVAAS, PowerSchool, other assessment data, grades/GPA, teacher recommendation, as well as attendance and disciplinary records.
-Establish intervention framework Group (10 students max), session length, and number of weeks should align with school schedule and Student Support Specialist and Intervention Support Team Ensure that students are matched at the right intervention level, grade level and with students at the same level of need.
+The Student Support Plan (SSP) is the needs-based plan of CISNC supported intervention/supports provided to students who have been identified as needing targeted (tier 2) or intensive (tier 3) interventions or supports to be successful in school and life.
+Sample data sources include: grade level benchmarks/curriculum based measurements (CBMs) such as EOG, EVAAS, PowerSchool, other assessment data, grades/GPA, teacher recommendation, as well as attendance Establish intervention framework.
+Group (10 students max), session length, and number of weeks should align with school schedule and resources.
+Seminar should be held in place of an elective such as music or art, and not at a time when the core curriculum is being taught.
+Group size should allow for increased opportunities to respond to and receive feedback.
+SSS and IST and disciplinary records.
+Ensure that students are matched at the right intervention level, grade level and with students at the same level of need.